 As mandated by Congress, two-thirds of the students served must come from families with incomes under $33,000, where neither parent graduated from college.
 More than 2,800 TRIO projects currently serve nearly one million low-income Americans.
 Many programs serve students in grades six through 12.
-Thirty-seven percent of TRIO students are Whites, 35% are African-Americans, 19% are Hispanics, 4% are Native Americans, 4% are Asian-Americans, and 1% are listed as "Other," including multiracial students.
+Thirty-seven percent of TRIO students are Caucasian, 35 percent African-American, 19 percent Hispanic, 4 percent Native American, 4 percent Asian-American, and 1 percent are listed as "Other," including multiracial students.
 Twenty-two thousand students with disabilities and more than 25,000 U.S. veterans are currently enrolled in the TRIO Programs as well.
 For more race and ethnicity data for each TRIO Program (Upward Bound, UB Math/Science, SSS, Talent Search, EOC, and McNair), see "Racial and Ethnic Diversity in the Federal TRIO Programs," a News You Can Use fact sheet from the National TRIO Clearinghouse.

 Students in the Upward Bound program are four times more likely to earn an undergraduate degree than those students from similar backgrounds who did not participate in TRIO; nearly 20 percent of all Black and Hispanic freshmen who entered college in 1981 received assistance through the TRIO Talent Search or EOC programs; students in the TRIO Student Support Services program are more than twice as likely to remain in college than those students from similar backgrounds who did not participate in the program.